mattermost/mattermost-developer-documentation/site/content/contribute/server/dependencies.md

 ## Enabling go modules support (Do this first!)

-While golang migrates to support go modules, if you are developing in the GOPATH you need to set the environment variable `GO111MODULE` to `on` for example:
+While golang migrates to support go modules, you need to set the environment variable `GO111MODULE` to `on` if you are developing in the GOPATH.
+For example:

 ```bash
 export GO111MODULE=on